 Welcome to THE WORLD RADIO NETWORK and WORLD FRIENDSHIP NET

 World Amateur Radio Day April 18th ...
-Some might Think that W2JLD started this but really how do Ideas get started like WARD.
-IT'S by talking to others.
-And most members or Net Controllers thought it to be a great Idea.
+Some might Think that W2JLD started this But really how do Ideas get started like WARD?
+IT'S by talking to others; And most members or Net Controllers thought it to be a great Idea.
 After all it might bring new comers to the group.
 SO Why would WRN-WFN.. still have World Amateur Radio Day here on this conferences?

 The simple Answer is it started here so why not.

-and Just because One person is a self starter and promotes Amateur Radio like his Don King doesn't mean that we are all lazy ham Radio operators. so the real fact is Amateur Radio is A public Service..
+and Just because One person is a self starter and promotes Amateur Radio like his Don King doesn't mean that we are all lazy ham Radio operators.
+So the real fact is Amateur Radio is A public Service..
 Not a Sales site or Advertising .

 Every April 18, radio amateurs worldwide take to the airwaves in celebration of World Amateur Radio Day (WARD) as it was on this day in 1925 that the International Amateur Radio Union (IARU) was formed in Paris.
-This year marks their 96th anniversary.
+This year marks their 97th anniversary.
 Thus April 18 is the day for all of amateur radio operators to celebrate and tell about the fun we have making friends literally round the world, the community service we can provide in case of emergency or supporting special events, and to reach out and help the next generation of amateur operators become interested in the hobby.
-The theme for this year is “Amateur Radio: Home but Never Alone”.
+The theme for this year is “Amateur Radio: to be determined”.
 Today, amateur radio is more popular than ever, with more than 2,600,000 licensed operators worldwide; over 700,00 in the United States.
 And amateur radio operators (or hams) are staying socially connected by getting on the radio and checking in with their fellow hams across the country and around the world in the face of the current pandemic.
 To celebrate WARD, there will be a special radio event hosted by Kent Johnson, W7AOR, and the Nevada Amateur Radio Repeaters, Inc. (NARRI) on the *WORLD* Conference server via EchoLink (Node 9251) starting at 12 Noon EDST and running for 12 hours.
 Hams will connect literally around the world using several amateur radio modes to communicate, many of them digital, staying connected now more than ever.

 These nets started in 2012 and we are growing strong and continue to grow.